-At Nesbitt Research, we provide a lot more than just opposition research.
+We provide a lot more than just opposition research here at Nesbitt.
 As previously mentioned, we believe defensive, or self, research is also integral to a campaign, PAC, party, or cause.
-As we eloquently put it on our home page, “Know thyself.”
+As we eloquently put it on our home page, “Know thy self.”

 Defensive research is important because it provides an objective profile of the subject in question.
 This profile helps better frame policy platforms, and communications strategies.
 A simple online search of defensive research returns results on marketing, and that’s exactly how you can think about it.
 Defensive research allows the subject to better market themselves to the public.